sophismay/react-todo-list-starter/README.md

-# react-webpack-babel
+# react-todo-list-starter
-Simple React Webpack Babel Starter Kit

-Tired of complicated starters with 200MB of dependencies which are hard to understand and modify?
+React todo list starter template for the purpose of presentation.
+Based on [react-webpack-babel](https://github.com/alicoding/react-webpack-babel)

 Try this is a simple [React](https://facebook.github.io/react/), [Webpack](http://webpack.github.io/) and [Babel](https://babeljs.io/) application with nothing else in it.